jphp-group/jphp/README.md

 ```

 The result of building will be located at `jphp-cli/build/libs`.
-There will appeare a few files - `jphp-cli.jar`, `jphp.bat`, `jphp` and you can use the `jphp` command in your console like this:
+There will appear a few files - `jphp-cli.jar`, `jphp.bat`, `jphp` and you can use the `jphp` command in your console like this:

     jphp -f /path/to/script.php